No quantum Ramsey theorem for stabilizer codes: Introduction

-In the paper \cite{Weaver2017}, Nik Weaver defines the notions of quantum cliques and quantum anticliques for a given quantum graph.
-Building upon his previous research in the theory of operator systems, he was able to prove a quantum analoge of the classical Ramsey Theorem: namely that for each positive integer $k$ there exists an integer $N_k$ such that every matrix subsystem of the $N_k \times N_k$ matrices contains either a quantum $k$-clique or a quantum $k$-anticlique.
+In the paper \cite{Weaver2017}, Nik Weaver defines the notions of quantum cliques and quantum anti-cliques for a given quantum graph.
+Building upon his previous research in the theory of operator systems, he was able to prove a quantum analogue of the classical Ramsey theorem: namely that for each positive integer $k$ there exists an integer $n_k$ such that every matrix subsystem of the $n_k \times n_k$ matrices contains either a quantum $k$-clique or a quantum $k$-anti-clique.

-In this paper explore the possibility of a quantum Ramsey theorem for stabilizer codes.
+In this paper we explore the possibility of a quantum Ramsey theorem for stabilizer codes.
 Stabilizer codes are examples of quantum codes which arise naturally in quantum computation.
 They are subspaces of the $n$-qubit Hilbert space whose error-correcting properties have been studied extensively (\cite{Shor95}, \cite{Gottesman96}, \cite{NielsenChuangTextbook}) as they are candidates for error-correcting codes that will be necessary to account for the noise which will arise in any physical implementation of the circuit model of quantum computation.

 We will show that, even under generous circumstances, a Ramsey theorem for stabilizer codes fails dramatically.
 Specifically, we study the quantum graphs corresponding to mixed unitary channels generated by unitaries taken from the Pauli group, which we call Pauli channels.
 We show that most quantum graphs of this form have non-trivial quantum cliques or quantum anti-cliques which are stabilizer codes.
-However, we also show that one can find, for any integer $n$, a quantum graph for a Pauli channel on the $2^n \times 2^n$ matrices with the property that any non-trial quantum clique or quantum anticlique fails to be a stabilizer code.
-In fact, we show that this example is essentially unique.
+However, we also show that one can find, for any integer $n$, a quantum graph for a Pauli channel on the $2^n \times 2^n$ matrices with the property that any non-trivial quantum clique or quantum anti-clique fails to be a stabilizer code.
+We show, however, that this example is essentially unique.

+Finally, we should emphasize that the notion of error-correction discussed throughout this paper is exact error-correction - i.e. correction of all errors.
+Thus, our negative results concerning the perfect error-correction properties of stabilizer codes and Pauli channels do not contradict the well-established asymptotic error-correction properties of stabilizer codes.
+Furthermore, our results say nothing about non-stabilizer codes in relation to Pauli channels, and hence do not contradict the main result of Weaver \cite{Weaver2017}.

 Our paper is organized as follows.
 In section 2 we provide the basic definitions and notations used throughout the paper and recall any important results we will need from information theory, quantum theory and the literature on stabilizer codes.
 In section 3 we provide all results and their proofs.